NDS for Azure - Installation & Management

 Audience and Scope

 This document is intended for administrators who manage Nasuni environments and Azure resources.
-You should be comfortable with:
+You should be comfortable with the following:

 • The Nasuni Management Console (NMC).